OfficeDev/teams-toolkit/packages/vscode-extension/PRERELEASE.md

 Enhancements:

 - Removed subscriptions from the sidebar's "ACCOUNTS" section.
-- Removed the "ENVIRONMENT" section from sidebar.
+- Removed the "ENVIRONMENT" section from the sidebar.
 - Removed the "Edit manifest file" button from the sidebar's "DEVELOPMENT" section.
 - Added a "Add environment" button to the sidebar's "DEVELOPMENT" section.
-- Added a "Manage collaborator" button to sidebar's "DEVELOPMENT" section.
+- Added a "Manage collaborator" button to the sidebar's "DEVELOPMENT" section.
 - Removed `.fx` folder from Teams Toolkit scaffolded templates.
 - Moved `template/appPackage` to the root folder for templates.
-- Added a `env` folder to manage all `.env` files in template root folders.
+- Added an `env` folder to manage all `.env` files in template root folders.
-- Added a `infra` folder to organize bicep files in template root folders.
+- Added an `infra` folder to organize bicep files in template root folders.
 - Added `teamsapp.yml` and `teamsapp.local.yml` files to manage configuration and lifecycles in template root folders.
-- Flattened the source code file structure for tempaltes, application code is no longer organized by capability.
+- Flattened the source code file structure for templates.
+Application code is no longer organized by capability.

 Sample addition:

-- `Team Central Dashboard`: A single dashboard displaying data chats and content from Microsoft Graph to accelerate team collaboration and personal productivity.
+- `Team Central Dashboard`: A dashboard displaying data chats and content from Microsoft Graph to accelerate team collaboration and personal productivity.

   ![dashboard](https://user-images.githubusercontent.com/11220663/223746585-49799058-71ed-4c92-bce0-5aefd26ea3e4.png)

-## Flrequenty asked questions
+## Frequently asked questions

 ### What does pre-release mean

-Pre-release is meant for those who are eager to try the latest Teams Toolkit features and fixes.
+Pre-release is meant for those eager to try the latest Teams Toolkit features and fixes.
 Even though pre-releases are not intended for use in production, they are at a sufficient quality level for you to generally use and [provide feedback](https://aka.ms/ttk-feedback).
-However, pre-release versions can and probably will change, and those changes could be major.
+However, pre-release versions can and probably will change, and those changes could be significant.

 ### What about my existing Teams Toolkit projects